-Compared to the rest of the Richmond market, the Capitol District submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Richmond market, the Capitol District region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 0 listings have been posted online, which means leases are probably going fast.
+In the last 90 days, 0 listings have been posted online, which means office spaces might be going fast.
 You'll want to be prepared to make an offer immediately.
-About Inf% of the office spaces in the Capitol District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+About Inf% of the listings in the Capitol District are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,770 sqft.
-Most properties in this market are close to 3 floors.
+Even though the median size is 2,580 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are around 3 floors.
 Most buildings in this area were built in 1985 and are Class B.

-Public administration is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Capitol District residents.
+Public administration is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Capitol District folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.